Arkhymadhe/COD-rNA/README.md

 4. Find trained model artefact in the `artefacts` directory.

 ### Training Procedure
 Training was done via composite models, i.e. estimators and transformers chained via a Pipeline API in Scikit Learn.
+The dataset was plagued by class imbalance, and an oversampling technique was applied during modelling.

 The Pipeline steps are:
 - MinMax scaler
 - Quantile transformer
-- Oversampler
+- SMOTE Oversampler
+- Learning algorithm

+Two learning algorithms were attempted:
+- Logistic Regression
+- Support Vector Machines (SVMs)

 ### Performance Report
-Feature selection techniques were applied.
-This saw a considerable performance improvement from `~ 89 %` for a `LogisticRegression` model to `~ 94 %` for an `SVM`.
+A considerable test performance improvement was observed, from `~ 89 %` for a `LogisticRegression` Pipeline to `~ 95 %` for an `SVM`.
 These performance metrics were obtained for the major classification metrics (accuracy, f1-score, recall, precision, and AUC score), via `macro` averaging.

 ### To-Dos
+1. Flesh out this README.
+2. Tighten up the `main.py` file.

 ### Appendix